Service catalog

 Process tab

-The Process tab includes the workflow; that is, all tasks and approvals required from time of request to approval.
-This can also include alternative steps needed if not approved.
+The Process tab includes the workflow; that is, all tasks and approvals required from the time of the request to its approval.
+The workflow can also include alternative steps if the request is not approved.
+For additional information, see Process workflows.

-Directly from the Process tab you can make many updates to the process such as:
+Directly from the Process tab, you can make many updates to the process, for example:

 - Task.
 Update or add a task to the process, including the name, description, and person assigned to complete the task.
-You can also add fields like Requester to the title of tasks to differentiate between tasks that use the same name.
-For example, a task titled Issue laptop could include the name of the person to receive the latptotp: Issue laptop to John Doe.
+You can also add fields like Requester task titles to differentiate between tasks that use the same name.
+For example, a task titled Issue laptop could include the name of the person to receive the laptop: Issue laptop to John Doe.

 - Group.
-Update or add a group to act as a container for multiple steps to occur concurrently.
+Update or add a group to act as a container for multiple steps that need to occur concurrently.

 - Approval.
 Update or add approval steps to capture the needed authorization for a specific change.

-- An onboarding workflow training process for all employees, except for employees in the Spain office.
-(The Spain office provides this training in Spanish, therefore must follow a different workflow).
+- An onboarding workflow training process for all employees, except those in the Spain office.
+(The Spain office provides this training in Spanish; therefore it must follow a different workflow.)

 -